Returning to school after a break – some ideas for autistic learners*

 In addition to our top tips, a number of organisations have been working hard on pulling together some ideas to support this transition back to school and we have gathered together some information for you on this website.

-The Autism Toolbox has a dedicated section on their website for ideas to support autistic learners to return to education following COVID-19 which can be found here.
+The Autism Toolbox has a dedicated section on their website for ideas to support Transitions for autistic learners and these can be found here.

 The toolbox includes guidance and support for returning to school, in the following areas: